UttamBurnwal/Blogging_Website_Flask/README.md

-# Blogging Website usinf Flask Framework
+# Blogging Website using Flask Framework

 --> A Community Blogging App where users can create their own accounts and posts blogs for other users.
 The app is created with the help of  ```Flask``` and is currently deployed on ```Heroku``` platform.